jenDeveloper/classataglance/README.md

 App Name: Class at a Glance
 Members: Jeanine, Maria, Leonardo, Andy, and Melannye

 Web App Info: It is a web application that makes students' life easier.
-It focus on schedule, to-do, tasks and upcoming events based on needs of students, such as homeworks' deadlines and classes schedules, for example.
+It focus on schedule, to-do, tasks and upcoming events based on students' need, such as homeworks' deadline and classes' schedules, for example.
+Also, we have integrated the login facebook API, and buttons, such as like and share.